+Are there word processing apps for Mac?
 A Word processor is one of the most in-demand applications for computers today.
 While several surveys found out that most people buy computers today for gaming and entertainment purposes, they, at one point in their work or school lives, would be forced to turn on their PCs to create a document.

 What is a Word Processor?

 Everyone knows what a Word Processor is.
 Schools today even require it as a basic foundation of computer subjects.
-It has been around for decades now and like any other programs, it has already gone through so much innovations that it’s now able to carry on other tasks like basic photo editing, charting, graphing, and flyer-making.
+It has been around for decades now and like any other program, it has already gone through so many innovations that it’s now able to carry on other tasks like basic photo editing, charting, graphing, and flyer-making.
 So while this is hardly an exciting feature list, it does exclude a surprising number of apps.

 The MacOS actually comes with a word processor.
 Since Mac OS X, Apple has included a simple word editor with the OS called TextEdit.
 However, this app rather does the most basic word processing functions only.
 You can compare it to the Microsoft WordPad and Notepad, only that it includes more advanced features like adding tables, graphs, media files, and styling text.
 Then that’s it.